Common Questions

 What does a membership include?

-Your membership covers in-office visits (up to 20 per year), no copays for office visits, in-office lab draws, and a long list of free in-office procedures and tests.
-Communication access is available during business hours for Essentials members, and 24/7 including nights and weekends for Concierge MD members.
+Your membership covers office visits with no copays, in-office lab draws, and many in-office procedures and tests.
+Communication access is available during business hours for Essentials members and 24/7, including nights and weekends, for Concierge MD members.
 See the full breakdown on our Services page.

 Do I still need health insurance?